ramanaahv/Cleaning-Data/CodeBook.md

 15. Finally order the table based on subject and activity and write it to a new table.

 #Variables:
+The below are the 88 variables each containing the mean and standard deviations of the parameters used :
  [1] "Subject"                              "activity"
  [3] "tBodyAcc-mean()-X"                    "tBodyAcc-mean()-Y"
  [5] "tBodyAcc-mean()-Z"                    "tGravityAcc-mean()-X"